danielfalbo/danielfalbo/README.md

 Even though I'd prefer to talk about

+- life
+- cutting-edge science
 - state-of-the-art technology
-- poetry
-- cutting edge science
-- life

 #### 📫 How to reach me?